Jenna and Chris

 They called it The Wedding Eras Tour.
 Canada, USA, UK, Italy.

-Hempstead to Venice map
+Hertfordshire to Venice map

 Chapter Six